F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Conclusion

 \section{Conclusion}

-This work identifies finite group size $N$ as a critical factor driving distribution sharpening in group-relative RLVR with binary rewards, where intermediate rollout counts, most common in practice due to computational constraints, systematically suppress rare-correct trajectories while concentrating mass onto common solutions.
-Our theoretical analysis derives a closed-form tail-miss probability exhibiting non-monotonic dependence on $N$: small groups preserve diversity through inactivity, large groups through coverage, but intermediate $N$ maximizes active updates that miss rare-correct modes.
-We further characterize redistribution within the correct set, proving that unsampled-correct mass can shrink even as total correct mass grows.
-Motivated by this analysis, we propose Focal weighting, a lightweight difficulty, aware advantage scaling applicable to any group-relative objective including GRPO, DAPO, and CISPO.
-Empirically, we validate the three-regime behavior across different $N$ values and demonstrate consistent pass@256 improvements while preserving or improving pass@1 across three model families, at no extra computational cost.
-This work provides both a theoretical lens for RLVR sampling dynamics and a practical, drop-in solution for maintaining solution diversity in group-relative policy optimization.
+This work studies finite-group RLVR at the prompt-local level where group-relative updates are actually formed.
+Our theoretical analysis derives a closed-form tail-miss probability exhibiting non-monotonic dependence on $N$: small groups limit active misses through inactivity, large groups through coverage, but intermediate $N$ maximize the probability of active misses.
+In the categorical abstraction, we further characterize redistribution within the correct set, showing that unsampled-correct mass can shrink even as total correct mass grows.
+Empirically, categorical simulation illustrates this mechanism in the categorical setting; a single-solution Maze setting shows that evaluation pass@$K$ can degrade across prompts even when each prompt has one correct trajectory; and a representative GRPO LLM sweep is qualitatively consistent with the same regime picture.
+Motivated by this analysis, Focal weighting provides a lightweight fixed-$N$ mitigation that improves pass@256 across GRPO, DAPO, and CISPO while preserving or improving pass@1 in most reported settings, with especially consistent OOD gains and no extra rollout cost.